Why Chikuzenni is Japan’s Favorite Celebration Food | Recipe & Symbolism

 Please check it out and see how it’s made!

-• Scrape burdock skin with the back of a knife; peel lotus root and carrots.
-Cut all into bite-sized pieces.
+• Burdock Root (Gobo): Scrape off the skin using the back of a knife and cut into bite-sized pieces.

-• Pro Tip: Soak burdock and lotus root in water to prevent discoloration.
+• Note: Soak the burdock root and lotus root in water after cutting to prevent discoloration.

 🌸 Celebrating My Nephew’s 100th Day